Our team provides a truly unique approach to veterinary care and medicine.

 Here at Lakeshore Road Animal Hospital, we feel it is important for young people looking to head into the Veterinary Medical direction to get experience in the field before pursuing this challenging, and very rewarding career.
 Over the past couple of years, we have had many wonderful students from high school, and post secondary school join us for their educational co op requirements.
 We have also had a few Volunteers join us.
 Whether to get hours in applying for post secondary education, or just because they enjoy spending their extra time with our furry friends, they are wonderfully committed to making sure our facilities are in perfect shape for everyone’s visits.

-I am currently in grade 12 at Garth Webb Secondary School and have chosen to do a Co-op placement here at Lakeshore Road Animal Hospital.
-I’m hoping that once my Co-op has finished, I get to continue to be a part of the family here!
+I am currently a grade 11 student attending St. Ignatius of Loyola Catholic Secondary School.
+I have chosen to do a Co-op placement here at Lakeshore Road Animal Hospital and I am very excited to be a part of the family!

 I'm a person with fortune on my side, for I discovered my passion at an incredibly young age.
 Ever since I could toddle, I was ardent about saving the lives of animals, hence why I aspire to one day become a veterinarian and accomplish my dream of aiding animals.